chris-tan-binary/lead_score_prediction/README.md

 To start with, we will have:
 i) Signup Feature - User details by the time they signup
 ii) Clickstream - User activities on the website (eg: hits, sessions etc)
 iii) Demo Trade Activity - User trading activities with demo accounts (BO and MT5)
-v) Zendesk - User activities with help center
 vi) CLV - User deposit activities and amount (this will be the dependent variable)

 [Refer Here for Feature Details](https://docs.google.com/spreadsheets/d/1skE7A1vsn01p9vKq5YdbWg10Y0B4CmOktqJSrNx23AQ/edit?ts=5ecf2dfd#gid=888794899])